 Cricket chiefs allow virus substitutions in Tests

-LONDON, United Kingdom (AFP) — Test teams will be allowed to field substitutes for players displaying coronavirus symptoms, the International Cricket Council said on Tuesday.
+London , United Kingdom (AFP) — Test teams will be allowed to field substitutes for players displaying coronavirus symptoms, the International Cricket Council (ICC) said yesterday.

 The new regulation is one of several interim changes designed to prevent the spread of COVID-19 when cricket resumes, including a ban on saliva being used to shine the ball.